Julien-Boulanger/webpage/index.markdown

 Since September 2024 I am a postdoc researcher at the <a href="https://www.cmm.uchile.cl//"> Centro de Modelamiento matematico </a> in Santiago de Chile, with <em>Rodolfo Gutiérrez-Romo</em>.
 Prior to that I did my PhD at the Université Grenoble alpes under the supervision of <em>Erwan Lanneau</em> and <em>Daniel Massart</em>, on some geometric problems around translation surfaces.

 I am interested in dynamics and geometry of surfaces.
-I specifically study translation surfaces and their Veech groups.
-My other mathematical interests include interval exchange transformations, continued fractions and Anosov dynamics.
+I specifically study translation surfaces and their Veech groups, but I am also interested in interval exchange transformations, continued fractions, combinatorics on words and Anosov dynamics.
 Here is my [CV](/assets/CV_en.pdf), and a [research statement](/assets/Research_Statement_en.pdf).

 <h2> Preprints </h2>

+7. Connection points on regular polygons, <em> To appear <\em>.
+2025.

 6. Algebraic intersections on Bouw-Möller surfaces, and more general convex polygons, with Irene Pasquinelli, 2024. <a href="https://arxiv.org/abs/2409.01711"> See on arxiv</a>.

 5. Algebraic intersection, lengths and Veech surfaces, 2023. <a href="https://arxiv.org/abs/2309.17165"> See on arxiv</a>.

-<h2> Published and accepted papers </h2>
+<h2> Published papers </h2>

 4. Lower bound for KVol on the minimal stratum of translation surfaces. <em>Geometria Dedicata</em> 218, 88 (2024). <a href="https://arxiv.org/abs/2310.00130"> See on arxiv</a> or
 <a href="https://link.springer.com/article/10.1007/s10711-024-00937-9"> see on Springer Link</a>.

-3. Algebraic intersection in regular polygons, with Erwan Lanneau and Daniel Massart, 2022.
-To appear in <em> Annales Henri Lebesgue </em>.
+3. Algebraic intersection in regular polygons, with Erwan Lanneau and Daniel Massart, 2022. <em> Annales Henri Lebesgue </em>.
+Volume 7 (2024), pp. 787-821.
-<a href="https://arxiv.org/abs/2110.14235"> See on arxiv</a>.
+<a href="https://arxiv.org/abs/2110.14235"> See on arxiv</a> or < href="https://ahl.centre-mersenne.org/articles/10.5802/ahl.211/"> See on the AHL website</a>.

 2. There are no primitive Teichmüller curves in Prym(2,2), with Sam Freedman, 2022. <em>Comptes rendus de l'académie des sciences</em>.
 Volume 362 (2024), pp. 167-170.